What is Capital Gains Tax in India?

 Conclusion

-Remember, even if your total income is below the taxable limit, then filing your ITR helps to maintain a clean and clear financial record, which is very important for the purpose of approval of loans, visa applications and various other future investments.
+Remember, even if your total income is below the taxable limit, filing your ITR helps maintain a clean and clear financial record, which is very important for the approval of loans, visa applications, and other future investments.
 Whenever you are in doubt, it is highly recommended that you always consult a tax professional or expert to avoid errors, mistakes, etc., and make the most of the available benefits.

 About author